-Dr. Provost specializes in Lap-Band® surgery, laparoscopic gastric bypass surgery, gastric sleeve surgery, and revisional surgery to correct complications and failures in previous weight loss surgery operations.
-In addition to providing surgical solutions to his patients, Dr. Provost hosts several support groups at his Denton weight loss surgery practice.
-These groups give patients critical support both before and after they have had weight loss surgery.
-They represent his dedication to providing his patients with comprehensive weight loss solutions.
+Dr. Provost specializes in laparoscopic gastric bypass, laparoscopic gastric sleeve, Lap-Band, and revisional surgery to correct complications and failures in previous weight loss surgery operations.
+In addition to providing surgical solutions to his patients, Dr. Provost’s team hosts several support groups at his Denton practice.
+Support Groups give patients critical support both before and after they have had weight loss surgery.
+They represent his ongoing dedication to providing his patients with comprehensive weight loss solutions.

-Dr. Provost hosts twice-monthly support groups to ensure patients have lifelong success after weight loss surgery.
+Dr. Provost hosts monthly support groups to ensure patients have lifelong success after weight loss surgery.
 Get the details, and learn about the philosophy of Attitudinal Healing that guides group discussions.Read More

 Latest from our blog

 Do you suffer from acid reflux?
 It’s a fairly common problem, and being overweight or obese increases your risk of the condition.
 The term acid reflux describes ...
 Continue Reading →

 One of the leading groups of cancer care specialists, the American Society of Clinical Oncology (ASCO), says that immediate action needs to be taken to ...
 Continue Reading →

 A U.S. News article features three patients who had bariatric surgery to address long-term struggles with diabetes.
 The article reports “the U.S. is in the ...
 Continue Reading →

 Children as young as 13 are being given gastric bands as numbers having bariatric surgery shoot up 16-fold in 10 years.
 The number of people ...
 Continue Reading →